Become an Advocate

 • IRS info on Lobbying

-• The amended budget resolution was passed by both the Senate (on April 5th) and the House (on April 10th).
+• Early April: The amended budget resolution was passed by both the Senate (on April 5th) and the House (on April 10th).

-• These actions moved the budget process to the reconciliation stage—a significant step that allows for expedited consideration and means the budget cannot be filibustered in the Senate.
+• These actions moved the budget process to the reconciliation stage—a significant step that allows for expedited consideration.

 • The resolutions set requirements to cut a minimum of $4 billion up to a maximum of $1.5 trillion from the budget.
 The budget cuts are aimed at reducing federal spending overall while also funding significant tax cuts and increased spending on immigration and defense.